sudomesh/node-whisperer-program/workshops/tunneldigger.md

 Suppose we have two networks, `A = {Cow, Chicken, Goat}` and `B = {Manatee, Platypus}`, in which:
-- all of the nodes in A can mesh with one another via wireless connections,
+- all of the nodes in `A` can mesh with one another via wireless connections,
-- all of the nodes in B can mesh with one another via wireless connections, *but* ...
+- all of the nodes in `B` can mesh with one another via wireless connections, *but* ...
-- nodes in A cannot reach nodes in B, and vice versa.
+- nodes in `A` cannot reach nodes in `B`, and vice versa.

-Let's refer to A and B as distinct *submeshes*.
+Let's refer to `A` and `B` as distinct *submeshes*.
 They could be in different neighborhoods or even different continents.
 It's all good!

 We use Tunneldigger to establish *exit nodes*, which solve two problems: